 And when ya bet under a rock, he'll slither" -KRS-One

-Once upon a time, a friend of mine (let’s call him Drunkard, *ForReference) was in a bar.
+Once upon a time, a friend of mine (let’s again call him Drunkard, #ForSimplicity *ForSimplicity) was in a bar…

-Drunkard at this time was a ‘white dude’, and started talking up this ‘white chick’ who had recently gotten back from doing ‘charity work’ in South Africa for the previous several months.
+Unfortunately, this is necessary: Drunkard this time was a ‘white dude’ (unfortunate because a story dependent on knowing before the race of one of the characters means it’s a shitty story (at least)).
+He started talking up this ‘white chick’ who’d recently gotten back from doing ‘charity work’ in South Africa for the previous several months.
 After a few drinks, Drunkard was feeling pretty good.
-He and the nice young lady had been talking and chumming it up all night long, a total of at least three hours by this point.
+He and the nice young lady had been talking and chumming it up all night long, a total of at least three hours by now.
 She liked good hip-hop.
 He wasn’t a dick.
-They were a perfect match.
+They were the perfect match…

 There is nothing more to this story; its meaning is asinine, and its inclusion in this article is a troll.

-There’s been some phenomena surrounding known racist scum and historically divisive ‘person’ Bill Maher’s use of the N word in an ad-libbed joke he made on his show Real Time with Bill Maher last week (like, are you even really a person if you’re a racist??? (answer: ...a shrugged yes)).
-Since then, it seems every African American in history has had an opinion on it (in fact, omg, where is Frederick Douglass on this?), and while I can’t say any of them are wrong (they’re entitled to their own opinions and emotions; the N word obviously has a pretty fucked up origin and meaning), I can, and perhaps should, disagree with the thought that turning a white dude’s use of it into a quasi-revolutionary (violent) political rallying call is not inherently racist.
+There’s been some phenomena surrounding known racist scum Bill Maher’s use of the N word in an ad-libbed joke he made on his show Real Time with Bill Maher last week (like, are you even really a person if you’re a racist??? (answer: ...a shrugged yes)).
+Since then, it seems every African American in history has had an opinion on it (in fact, omg, where is Frederick Douglass on this?), and while I can’t say any of them are wrong (we’re all entitled to our own opinions and emotions; the N word obviously has a fucked up origin and meaning, and the controversy here is justified), I can (and perhaps should?) disagree with the thought that turning a white dude’s use of it into a quasi-revolutionary (violent) political rallying call is not inherently racist.

 Is this a right to one's own opinions and emotions?
-Mine (on this topic): people’s actions and ideas are rallying calls, words are interpretations of those things, and must necessarily be taken in context.
+Mine (on this topic): people’s actions and ideas are rallying calls, words are interpretations of those things (actions, ideas and rallying calls), and must necessarily, therefore, be taken in Absolute context (meaning: they mean nothing on their own).
 They're tools; you may not like the fact that 2+2=4, but blaming 'math' because of it, and then quantifying the guy who used 'math' to get to 2+2=4 as personally blamefully bigoted is regressive.
 It’s ignoring the fact that 2+2=4 is the thing that you’re mad at, not 'math' itself, or the guy who employed it (what’s that phrase? ‘don’t shoot the messenger’?).

-‘Racism’ as a Form transcends Individual people.
-It is an Absolutely Individual plight, but an Absolutely relative Societal problem, making ‘racism’ itself the object of our disdain, not directly the ‘People’ employing it, though relatively more-directly-than-otherwise the people employing it maliciously (racism being a much more kind of malicious Form than it is any potential opposite of ‘malicious’).
-To relegate the idea to one person is to ignore the idea's potential to reach more than on person.
-You're fighting against yourself.
+‘Racism’ as a concept transcends Individual people.
+It is an Absolutely Individual plight, but an Absolutely relative Societal problem, making ‘racism’ itself the object of ‘our’ disdain (meaning: outside of personal experience), not directly the ‘People’ employing it (or: if we’re assuming that people can change (or: that there is such a thing as ‘time’)), though relatively more-directly-than-otherwise the people employing it maliciously (racism being a much more kind of malicious Form than it is any potential opposite of ‘malicious’).
+To relegate the idea to one person (again: outside of personal, individual, experience (meaning: if someone is treating you like shit, act accordingly; I’m just trying to differentiate that from how we understand Societal concepts (and how they’re different))) is to ignore the idea's potential to reach more than on person.